SkyEye-FAST/key_language_pack/README_en.md

 ## Feedback

-Problems encountered and feature suggestions can be raised as issues.
+Please feel free to raise issues for any problems encountered or feature suggestions.

 Pull requests are welcome.